JiyangJiang/BrainMRIpipelines/docs/source/dwi.rst

 ..  note::

-	Why some volumes have b-values slightly different from what they should be? - Refer to `this <https://mrtrix.readthedocs.io/en/dev/concepts/dw_scheme.html#b-value-shells>`_for explanation.
+	Why some volumes have b-values slightly different from what they should be? - Refer to `this <https://mrtrix.readthedocs.io/en/dev/concepts/dw_scheme.html#b-value-shells>`_ for explanation.

 Brief overview of MRtrix method
 +++++++++++++++++++++++++++++++